Donlavey Racing: 1950s–1960s

 Donlavey made his debut as an owner in 1950 at Martinsville Speedway, where Runt Harris drove Donlavey's Oldsmobile to a nineteenth-place finish after suffering mechanical failures.
 Donlavey's next race as an owner came in 1952 Southern 500, fielding the No. 53 Hudson Hornet for Joe Weatherly.
 He started 38th and finished 16th.
 He did not field a car again until 1957, when Emanuel Zervakis drove Donlavey's No. 90 Ford at Raleigh Speedway, finishing 24th.
 Zervakis ran two more races for Donlavey that year, at Langhorne Speedway and Martinsville, finishing 26th and 22nd respectively.
 Harris ran another race for Donlavey as well, finishing 39th at the Southern 500.
-Zervakis returned to run Donlavey's Chevys the next season, but did not a finish a race all season.
+Zervakis returned to run Donlavey's Chevys the next season, but did not finish a race all season.
 Donlavey only ran one race in 1959, at the Capital City 200.
 Harris had a fifth-place finish in that race.

 Harris ran three more races for Donlavey the following season, but struggled with mechanical problems, and could only manage a best finish of 30th.
 Speedy Thompson took over for three races, his best finish being a 12th at the Dixie 300.
 Tiny Lund drove for Donlavey at the Atlanta 500, but finished 36th after suffering engine failure early in the race.
 Johnny Roberts drove one race for Donlavey in 1961, finishing 21st at Richmond after suffering a blown head gasket.

 Donlavey did not field a car until 1965, when Sonny Hutchins took over the ride.
 Making ten starts, he had a fifth-place run at Moyock, and a tenth at Martinsville.
 After going 1966 without a top-ten, Hutchins came back in 1967, and had two top ten finishes.
 He finished 34th in points.
 He made four starts in 1968, but they all ended in DNFs.
 He made eight starts in 1969, and had two second-place finishes, at Dover and Richmond, respectively.